kijungs/thinkd/README.md

-WRS: Waiting Room Sampling for Accurate Triangle Counting in Real Graph Streams
+Think Before You Discard: Accurate Triangle Counting in Graph Streams with Deletions
 ========================

 **ThinkD** is a streaming algorithm for triangle counting in a fully dynamic graph stream with edge additions and deletions.